kc657/Melange-Food-API/README.md

 ## App Stories

+* The home page has a search for for users to add ingredients and return matching results

+![Alt text] (/public/images/front-page.jpeg?raw=true "Optional title")

+user will be ale to click search for recipes by keyword and return matching results
 * user will be able to see existing saved recipes and edit title
-* user will be ale to click search for recipes by keyword and return matching results
 * user will be able to click "add" button on query results and that recipe will be saved in our database
 * user will be able to delete local data
 * user will click review button to open a modal with fields for author name, date, and if they would recommend this recipe (yes or no).
 The results will append review information to that specific recipe.